 Turning, he punched Connor in the jaw, sending him flying, and stalked after him.
 He waited until Sahjhan stood directly over him, ready to crush his head with his foot, before twisting back around to stab the demon in the stomach.
 The time demon looked down in shock at this turn of events.
 Connor punched him in the face, knocking him backward several steps.
 Pushing forward with his sword, he swung it with as much force as he could muster.
 Sahjhan could barely keep up with the blows they were coming so quickly.
 Connor saw his opening and took it.
 Following a brutal strike with a right cross, he pulled the sword back around before Sahjhan knew what had happened.
 The time demon's head bounced as it hit the ground, his body toppled down after it, both disappeared soon after.

-The Destroyer fulfilled the prophecy that Sahjhan folded and unfolded time trying to thwart.
+The Destroyer fulfilled the prophecy that Sahjhan had folded and unfolded time trying to thwart.
 He turned and walked away to join his father on the sidelines to await his mother's fate.

 Buffy quietly studied Caleb.
 The fanatical preacher's lips curled into a malicious grin and he looked ready to smack them together.
 He was so hungry to get his hands on her that she could see them clenching and unclenching around his sword.
 The grin changed to an all too familiar smirk, but it was gone in the blink of an eye.
 Buffy knew the First wouldn't show its hand before the Tribunal.
 She had to force it to lose its temper and show its real face.
-The trick was getting Caleb to slip his hold enough that the First couldn’t help but show everyone that it was there all along.
-It would take a lot of fancy footwork, but she'd always liked to dance.
-She twirled her sword in a lazy manner, allowing the blade slowly to increase its speed until it was nothing more than silver blurs whistling in the air.
+The trick was getting Caleb to slip his hold enough that the First couldn’t help but show everyone it was there all along.
+It would take a lot of fancy footwork, but she had always liked to dance.
+She twirled her sword in a lazy manner, allowing the blade to slowly increase its speed until it was nothing more than silver blurs whistling in the air.

 "So, Cal, didn't think you were going to get let off your leash, at least not to come play all by yourself.
 You sure you're allowed out this late?
 Maybe they should've sent someone who doesn't have such a major hang up with women."

 His face purpled with rage.
 "I don't need help to beat you, you little whore.
 I've already proven that twice before and today is the final time.
 You'll die at my feet in a matter of minutes.
-I'm even stronger now that my master's power runs in my veins.
+I'm even stronger now my master's power runs in my veins.
 I'm their vessel and they have filled me up.
 I was barren and they gave me..."

 "Oh, for crying out loud enough already.
 Are you going to talk me to death?
 I thought you were the man, the one, the Neo of Evil.
 Well, show me what you got.
 Oh, ye of no dick."

-Caleb rushed forward, his sword held high intent on cleaving Buffy in half in one fell swoop.
+Caleb rushed forward, his sword held high intent on cleaving Buffy in half.
 She quickly ducked at the last possible moment, rolling her body away as her own sword came into play.
 He roared in anger, spinning back around like an angry bull.
 The weapon in his hand moving back and forth rapidly, getting closer to her with each step.
 She waited as long as possible, allowing him to think that he would once again have the chance at an easy kill.
 Buffy propelled her body up and over the swinging blade to land behind him.
 Smiling gleefully, she planted her foot on his backside and shoved with all her might, sending the First's vessel crashing into the ground face first.
 Her laughter rang out in the arena.